 During the COVID-19 public health emergency, our confidential hotlines remain open 24 hours a day, 7 days a week, to receive your tips and complaints about fraud, waste or abuse of public funds and resources.

 We treat all complaints and tips confidentially.
 You can report your complaint without giving your name.
 You may be prompted to leave a message when calling our hotline number.
 We carefully review each complaint and tip we receive.

-Wrongdoers can take advantage of a crisis like the COVID-19 pandemic to carry out scams and fraud schemes.
-We have created a page to keep you informed about fraud alerts, cybersecurity and price gouging related to COVID-19.
+Wrongdoers are taking advantage of the public health emergency to carry out scams and fraud schemes.
+We have created a page to inform you about how to protect public funds from COVID-19 fraud.